Tarpon make long migrations to the Carolinas every summer. Here are the best ways to connect with one.

 Justin Carter of Redfin Charters in Charleston, S.C., is one of these guides.
-Through networking and comparing notes with other captains who guide for Redfin, Carter has been able to put together a better-than-average, predictable pattern for finding and hooking tarpon.
+Through networking and comparing notes with other captains who guide for Redfin, Carter has put together a better-than-average, predictable pattern for finding and hooking tarpon.

 Getting one to the boat is another matter altogether.